thesofakillers/literature-notes/ahrensHowTakeSmart2017.md

   - Making connections to existing permanent notes gives you feedback on gaps in your thinking, and your writing.

-## Chapter 9 - Separate and Interlocking Tasks
+## 9 - Separate and Interlocking Tasks

 - Writing requires focused, sustained attention, which is a limited resource
   - Multitasking sucks